luciopaiva/lucios-backup-tools/README.md

 The script first checks which files already exist in the bucket and skips them (it tells you in case it does).

+The script also handles files bigger than 5GB, which require multipart upload.
+It will very likely handle faults by itself.
+In case it doesn't, however, it's easy to manually fix things.
+You just need to make sure that the upload is properly aborted.
+To do that, check your bucket for open uploads:

+    aws s3api list-multipart-uploads --bucket BUCKETNAME

+If it returns an empty response, it's all fine.
+If it returns a JSON containing your upload id, you want to abort it using the following command:

+    aws s3api abort-multipart-upload --bucket BUCKETNAME --key "FILE-KEY" --upload-id "UPLOAD-ID"

+Then run the list command again to confirm it's gone.

 ### verify-md5.js

 Given a local folder, this script checks all relevant files (.iso) to see if their hashes match their companion .md5 files.
 If there's a file named `some-file.iso`, the script will look for `some-file.md5` and see if its contents match the calculated MD5 hash for the file.